Monday, March 3, 2025

 I would say her vision gives a new perspective on our songs and lyrics, but I don't want to speak much about the lyrics so listeners can decide by themselves if it’s synced word by word with lyrics or only a little bit.
 That’s the story.

-Explain how you hooked up with Anira for additional vocals on “Solar Sulfur”.
-To what extent does her singing style align with her role in sharing the lyrics?
+Explain how you hooked up with Anira for “Solar Sulfur”.
+To what extent does her singing align with her role in the lyrics?

 When we finished recording for the EP, Serg came up with the idea to add some female vocals to “Solar Sulfur”.
 As far I know Serg already knew Anira so she was the first whom he contacted to record some female vocals and she was happy to collaborate with us.
 We will stay in touch with her for future releases.
 Her style aligns with the symphonic side of our music but I can assure you she has an extended range of vocals and can impress you even more.

-E. Maestro also plays lead guitar and performed solos on the EP.
-How do his guitar solos compliment or enhance Ruslan Hrytsiuta's guitars?
+E. Maestro plays lead guitar and performed solos on the EP.
+How do his solos compliment or enhance Ruslan Hrytsiuta's guitars?

 Our music lends itself to adding solos and Maestro did a fantastic job with his lead sections in the tracks.
 Expect him to collaborate with us more on future releases.

-Following your original tracks on “Three Primes of Alchemy” comes a cover of Asphyx's song “Deathhammer”.
-What album by Asphyx was the song borrowed from, and why did you choose it as a cover?
+On “Three Primes of Alchemy” there's a cover of Asphyx's “Deathhammer”.
+What album by Asphyx was the song borrowed from, and why did you choose to cover it?

 The song is from the Asphyx album called “Deathhammer”.
 We chose it for its high tempo, explosiveness and our love to death metal!

-Are you planning any early promotion or pre-orders for your future album?
-How much work has gone into it thus far, and how will it differ from your EP?
+Are you planning any early promotion or pre-orders for your upcoming album?
+How much work has gone into it and how will it differ from your EP?
 Can you say if you'll be working with Anira or Maestro on the next album, or do you have any other guest artists in mind?

 For now there are no such plans, we will think about it when we will finish the recording part but you can expect some snippets from rehearsals.
 We have almost finished the writing stage and soon enough will begin the recording stage.
 It`s going to be bigger, louder and more aggressive but yet more atmospheric.
 We hope you`ll like it.
 Yes, Anira or Maestro will be on the album.